 In this lecture, you will learn about alloy steel.

 When you add various metallic and non-metallic elements in a specific amount to carbon steel, it will change the properties of carbon steel.
-We can manipulate these percentages of alloying elements in steel to achieve better property than plain carbon steel.
+We can manipulate these percentages of alloying elements in steel to achieve better properties than plain carbon steel.

 Alloy steel can further classify as

 - Low alloy steels: in which the sum of total Alloying elements is < 5%

-- High alloy steels: in which sum of total Alloying elements is > 5%
+- High alloy steels: in which the sum of total Alloying elements is > 5%

 Commonly used alloying elements and their effects are listed in the table given below.